 1. Welcome letter

-At the very start of your welcome packet, you should include a quick note introducing new clients to your business and briefly outlining what’s in the rest of the pack.
+At the very start of your welcome packet, you should include a quick note introducing new clients to your interior design business and briefly outlining what’s in the rest of the pack.
 You could also include a little bit about your company values (or add this to a separate page) and how working with you will benefit the client.
 At the end of the welcome letter, be sure to sign it personally and include your preferred contact details.

 2. Team overview